OceanDataTools/openrvdas/widgets/README.md

-The static widgets rely on the file [widgets/static/js/widgets/settings.js](static/js/widgets/settings.js) for the definition of WEBSOCKET_SERVER.
+The static widgets rely on the file [widgets/static/js/widgets/settings.js](static/js/widgets/settings.js) for the definition of WEBSOCKET_DATA_SERVER.
 The settings.py file must be copied over from [widgets/static/js/widgets/settings.js.dist](static/js/widgets/settings.js.dist) and modified to match your installation.